 Anchor and reporter Suzy Kolber originally joined ESPN in 1993 and has since become a mainstay of the network’s NFL coverage.
-Host of the year-round, weekday show NFL Insiders, Kolber also serves as on-site studio host and reporter for Monday Night Football’s pregame show, Monday Night Countdown.
+Host of the year-round, weekday show NFL Insiders, Kolber also serves as on-site host for Monday Night Football’s pregame show, Monday Night Countdown.

 Widely praised for elevating the NFL sideline role, Kolber was a part of ESPN’s weekly prime time NFL game for a decade, first on Sunday Night Football (2001-05) and continuing on Monday Night Football during the series’ first six seasons on ESPN (2006-11).